 Education and Practice

 I’m not talking about formal education.
 We are long past the days of believing you need to go to art school to be a photographer.
 I’m talking about finding valuable resources that will teach you the craft.
 These resources come in many forms; workshops, books, videos, blog posts, and each of them offers something different and unique.
 Their value will vary from one photographer to the next depending on skill, needs, and learning style.
 Their value will also depend largely on the teacher.
 Not everybody has the ability to teach.
 Having a great portfolio doesn’t necessarily qualify somebody to be able to pass on their knowledge and skills.

 In terms of return on investment, you can’t go past great workshops that are well planned and run by skilled, experienced teachers.
 Most will agree that these workshops are invaluable and will undoubtedly improve your photography.
 Unfortunately for many, the ones worth doing are expensive and require time and travel, making them out of reach for many photographers.

 Luckily, the next best photography education is well within the reach of anybody with a computer and internet connection.
 Video tutorials and ebooks are easily accessible, affordable, and can be watched and read at your own pace.
-There are some incredibly valuable landscape photography resources available online by some of the top photographers and teachers in the world.
+There are some incredibly valuable landscape photography courses available online by some of the top photographers and teachers in the world.
 The key is finding the good ones.

 I could point you to a hundred different landscape photography courses, but I’ve ruthlessly cut the list down based on a few criteria.
 To make the cut, these resources all meet the following criteria:

 - The material must be easily understood.